10-Q 1 svbl-20240731.htm FORM 10-Q

 All figures are in United States dollars unless otherwise noted.

 The interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements.
 In the opinion of management, the interim condensed consolidated financial statements furnished herein include all adjustments, all of which are of a routine recurring nature, necessary for a fair statement of the results for the interim periods presented.
 Uncertainties with respect to estimates and assumptions are inherent in the preparation of the Company’s interim condensed consolidated financial statements.
-Accordingly, operating results for the three months ended January 31, 2024, are not necessarily indicative of the results that may be expected for the fiscal year ending October 31, 2024, or any future period.
+Accordingly, operating results for the nine months ended July 31, 2024, are not necessarily indicative of the results that may be expected for the fiscal year ending October 31, 2024, or any future period.

 NOTE 3 – SIGNIFICANT ACCOUNTING POLICIES